madifz/100-days-of-code/r2-log.md

 - Practice: educative.io An Intro to Python 3 Code Puzzles 38 to 50 (Complete!).
 Stumbled a bit on some of the functional stuff but was a good practice course for python.

 ### R2D19 (07/07/2021)
 - Main: The Odin Project Foundations, JavaScript Basics Rock Paper Scissors Project.
 Simple rps game played in the console https://github.com/madifz/rock-paper-scissors.
+Also completed 2 more modules Clean Code and Fundamentals Part 4.